arivan-amin/Healthcare-Clean-Microservices/README.md

     - Open your browser and navigate to **Grafana** at: http://localhost:3000/dashboards
     - In the **Grafana** dashboards page, click on the **New** icon on the top right side and select **Import**.
-    - Choose both json file located at: **project-root/docker/grafana/**
+   - Choose the json file located at: **project-root/docker/grafana/**
-    - Complete the import process for both files.
+   - Complete the import process.
-    - Now you should have 2 dashboards to monitor Spring Boot, MySQL.
+   - Now you should have a dashboard to monitor Spring Boot.

 ## Testing